sourcegraph/handbook/content/departments/product-engineering/engineering/process/product_documentation.md

 For documentation changes that introduce new HTML/CSS/JS patterns to the docs site, the author should tag `@frontend-devs` as an additional reviewer on the pull request.

+The [changelog](https://github.com/sourcegraph/sourcegraph/blob/main/CHANGELOG.md) should also be updated for any changes that impact the user.

 It's the [responsibility of the Product Manager](../../product/roles/index.md#product-manager) to ensure all features are shipped with documentation (i.e., that nothing slips through), whether is a small or big change.

 We use the [monthly release blog post](https://about.sourcegraph.com/blog) as a changelog checklist to ensure everything is documented.

 ### Local development of documentation only

-For local development of documentation, clone the main [sourcegraph repository](https://github.com/sourcegraph/sourcegraph/tree/master/).
-The development environment for Sourcegraph, detailed in [Getting started with developing Sourcegraph](https://github.com/sourcegraph/sourcegraph/blob/master/doc/dev/local_development.md), is not required.
+For local development of documentation, clone the main [sourcegraph repository](https://github.com/sourcegraph/sourcegraph/tree/main/).
+The development environment for Sourcegraph, detailed in [Getting started with developing Sourcegraph](https://github.com/sourcegraph/sourcegraph/blob/main/doc/dev/local_development.md), is not required.

 After saving any changes or updates, documentation can be previewed locally with the following commands: